The retail apocalypse is upon us.

 But thanks to the recent progression of customer identity solutions, marketers now have a way to use this new consumer data to reach shoppers in paid media.
 Rooting customer profiles in persistent identifiers, marketers can connect a brand’s first-party data to digital media and reach people at significant moments throughout the customer lifecycle.
 Looking beyond that first transaction and strategizing how and where to communicate during times of discovery, decision-making or post-purchase, brands can maintain an ongoing dialogue that fosters long-lasting relationships, reduces customer churn and increases lifetime value.

-2. Get more bang for your buck.
+2. Retaining customers gets more bang for your marketing buck.

 It is infinitely more expensive to try and convert all consumers into fans.
 For five times less the cost, marketers can identify their best customers, strategize ways to offer them more value and, as a result, bring more value to the brand.